-Evelien Broekhof is a postdoctoral researcher of Educational Science at the Faculty of Behavioural and Movement Sciences of Vrije Universiteit Amsterdam, The Netherlands.
+Evelien Broekhof is currently Assistant Professor at the Department of Developmental Psychology and Educational Psychology of Leiden University, The Netherlands.
+From 2018-2020 she was postdoctoral researcher of Educational Science at the Faculty of Behavioural and Movement Sciences of Vrije Universiteit Amsterdam, The Netherlands.

 I was born and raised in Noordwijkerhout, a town in the west of the Netherlands and in the heart of the flower bulb region.
 I obtained my research master’s degree in developmental psychology at Leiden University.
 In 2014, I started my PhD research project at the same university in the Focus on Emotions lab, which is now nearly finished.

 The objective of my PhD research was to understand how self-conscious emotions (i.e., shame, guilt) and social access influence the development of aggression in adolescents.
 The project longitudinally examined the relations between self-conscious emotions and aggression in typically developing adolescents, and in two groups with less access to the social world: adolescents with hearing loss and adolescents with an autism spectrum disorder.

 My research interests concern factors, such as wonder, that (might) contribute to moral development.
 In the wonderful education project, I will be involved in developing a new instrument to map how children experience wonder (the Wonder Chart – project 3) and in examining the connection between wonder and human flourishing (project 5).

 ⦁ Broekhof, E., Bos, M. G. N., Camodeca, M., & Rieffe, C. (2018).
 Longitudinal associations between bullying and emotions in deaf and hard of hearing adolescents.
 The journal of deaf studies and deaf education, 23 (1), 17-27. doi: 10.1093/deafed/enx036.